Z/Yen: History

-Z/Yen, a research and consulting firm, has a rich history of providing services to various organizations.
-During its formative years, Z/Yen worked with companies such as British Gas, the London Stock Exchange, Defense Evaluation and Research Agency (DERA), now DSTL and QinetiQ, and Bloomberg.
+During its early years, Z/Yen worked with companies such as British Gas, the London Stock Exchange, Defense Evaluation and Research Agency (DERA), now DSTL and QinetiQ, and Bloomberg.
 Z/Yen was a key player in the founding of Taskforce 2000, a private sector initiative designed to alert people to the Millennium Bug.

 In 1996, Z/Yen launched the £1.9M Financial Laboratory in collaboration with BZW, Royal and Sun Alliance, The London Stock Exchange, DERA, City University, City University Business School, The Worshipful Company of Information Technologists, and Silicon Graphics.
 The project won a £750,000 DTI Foresight Challenge award later that year.

 In the late 1990s, Z/Yen expanded its services to include not-for-profit sector work.
 The company worked with organizations such as Cancer Research Campaign, BEN, and The Children's Society.
 It also undertook a major pan-European study into the market for OTC derivatives outsourcing.

-Z/Yen gained recognition in 2001 when a version of its bourse game was played at St James' Palace as a part of a Marine Stewardship Council event.
+A version of the company's bourse game was played at St James' Palace as a part of a Marine Stewardship Council event in 2001.
 In January 2003, Z/Yen launched PropheZy, a predictive Dynamic, Anomaly & Pattern Response (DAPR) system, which received a £45,000 Smart Award from the Department of Trade and Industry.
 A year later, VizZy, a complementary visualization system for PropheZy, was launched.
 In 2005, Z/Yen was appointed by the Institute of Fundraising, with partner Business in the Community, to run the enquiry line and information center for the Payroll Giving Centre program funded by the Home Office.

 In 2007, Z/Yen created its Global Financial Centres Index for the City of London Corporation, sold its investment banking cost-per-trade benchmarking unit to Aon, and launched the London Accord, which provides an open-source research resource on finance and environmental, social and governance (ESG) issues.
 In 2008, Z/Yen launched the Global Intellectual Property Index for the legal firm Taylor Wessing.
 Z/Yen also founded the ExtZy game, which creates a stock market from the internet through the Long Finance initiative.
 Z/Yen's research has included carbon bonds, non-monetary trade, and Confidence Accounting.